aspectron/kaspa-mdbook/src/introduction.md

 This project is built using multi-platform Rust crates (libraries).
 The Rust framework is exposed to JavaScript via WASM, while the Rust framework itself can be built to run on any native platform (i.e. for Windows, Linux and MacOS).

+WASM32 is compatible with all major browsers and Node.js as well as environments such as [NWJS](https://nwjs.io).

 # WASM SDK